-The Pololu switches are a possibility but I am not experienced enough in electronics to understand their operation.
+The Pololu solid-state switches are a possibility but I am not experienced enough in electronics to understand their operation.

 I could use the compact and lightweight Fingertech tinyESC for the on/off effect.

-What is your suggestion?
+What do you recommend?
 Thank you.

 The Fingertech tinyESC would provide a forward/reverse current rather than on/off if plugged into a switched receiver output.
 You could get around that with transmitter programming, but a simple switch would be easier.

-Forward / Off / Reverse Motor Control with Solenoids
+Forward / Off / Reverse Motor Control